How to Nail the First Impression: 7 Mistakes Advisors Often Make (and What to Do Instead)

 Just like financial data, emotional data needs to be tracked.
 Whether it’s a spreadsheet, a dedicated CRM field, or detailed notes, find a system to capture their values, money stories, and even the exact words they use to describe their feelings about money.

-Many Advisors hold themselves back with an irrational fear of how clients will respond.
+Many Advisors hold themselves back with an irrational fear of how clients and prospects will respond.
 Such as:

 But the best conversations are on the other side of that fear.
 Lean into it, and you’ll open the door to deeper, more meaningful discussions—and stronger client relationships.